CateAgostini/Palladio/README.md

 Caterina Agostini led several versions of Palladio workshops for diverse audiences:
 - an online workshop at the Rutgers Digital Humanities Initiative and Lab, "Using Palladio for Mapping," on 27 April 2020  and 14 October 2020
 - an online professional workshop for pedagogy and interdisciplinary humanities at the 2021 Northeast Modern Language Association (NeMLA) Convention: "Mapping with Digital Humanities Tools," on 10 March 2021
+- an online workshop at the Rutgers Digital Humanities Initiative and Lab, "Visualizing Data with Palladio," co-taught with Wafa Isfahani, on 5-6 April 2021.